jerry9871/CausalLinkSim/README.md

 - Spacetime is a container where the particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
 - Transactional interpretation of quantum mechanics?
 Does the discreteness of causal links cause the quantum effects we observe in spacetime?
 - I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
 Can the causal link be the mechanism of quantum entanglement?
+- By applying a variant of gaguge theory to the causal links (close to the end), can we obtain the strong and week nuclear forces?
 - Pure speculation: Universe "computationally optimizes" the interaction between particles, so irrelevant causal links are not evaluated.
 Physicists invented wave functions and Schrodinger equation - to describe the potentiality, but it is just mathematical abstraction, requiring a field metrics and leading to confusions.
 I speculate that when the universe's substrate is forced to evaluate a causal link from one enclosed system to another, this is what we call observation and when the wave function collapses.

 ## Acknowledgements

-- **Channels and podcasts:** Independent Physics, Dialect, Chris The Brain, Curt Jaimungal, Vsauce, Veritasium, 3Blue1Brown, Kurzgesagt, PBS Space Time
+- **Channels and podcasts:** Independent Physics, Dialect, Chris The Brain, Theories of Everything, Vsauce, Veritasium, 3Blue1Brown, Kurzgesagt, PBS Space Time
-- **Current physicists:** Sabine Hossenfelder, Roger Penrose, Brian Greene, Ruth Kastner, Jacob Barandes, Lee Smolin, Carlo Rovelli, Robert Laughlin, John Wheeller
+- **Current physicists:** Sabine Hossenfelder, Roger Penrose, Ruth Kastner, Jacob Barandes, Lee Smolin, Carlo Rovelli, Robert Laughlin, John Wheeller

 ## License